mehrabix/spring-dynamic-graphql/README.md

 #### CUSTOM

-Custom timeframes treat the entire date range as a single period:
+Custom timeframes would treat the entire date range as a single period:

 ```graphql
 query {